“Essential Reading – Part 1”

 While this may seem obvious for a veteran raider, there are multiple ways that can help you make this decision.

-The most common ones range from “What does the team need?” to “What is overpowered at the moment?” and while both questions are legitimate they come with their own problems.
+Common questions range from “What does the team need?” to “What is overpowered at the moment?”.
+Both are valid, but each carries its own set of issues.

 a) What do you want to play?